 - Continuously confirming that everybody understands their unique roles and responsibilities.

-5. They actively cultivate – and nurture – a palpable sense of vitality in their organization.
+5. They cultivate – and nurture – a palpable sense of vitality in their organization.
 They are obsessed with keeping people engaged in the work.

 It’s one of my most deeply held leadership beliefs that, to win in the marketplace you must first win in the workplace.
 Research reveals the same.
 Companies with higher rates of employee engagement have been shown to meaningfully outperform those with low engagement.
 But a workplace that teems with vitality is no accident; a lot of thought and effort goes into to creating an engaged employee population.
 The leaders who consistently win know this — and they configure their leadership approach towards people, people, people.